-- Collect via voice or recite sensitive personal identifiable information, including, but not limited to, passport number, social security number, national identity number, full bank account number, or full credit/debit card number (or the equivalent in different locales).
+- Collect via voice or recite sensitive personally identifiable information, including, but not limited to, passport number, social security number, national identity number, full bank account number, or full credit/debit card number (or the equivalent in different locales).

 - Recite publicly available information about individuals other than the skill user without including the source of the information in the skill description.

-2.6 Voice Code Requirements
+2.6 Voice code requirements

 Certain types of skills, including financial skills and skills that allow purchases over $100, must give the customer an opportunity to set up a voice code.
 The voice code must comply with the following requirements: